bmerrill17/auditlog/README.md

 # Audit Logger Demo

 This demo microservice allows users to interact with a RESTful API in order to submit, query, and audit events of any nature.
+I have developed and tested it to act as a portfolio demo and to get practice creating APIs.

 The microservice is written in python, uses a Snowflake database as a data storage solution, and is deployable through Docker.